Basic Approach

 • In addition to managing weekly working hours, we strive to properly manage overall working hours through compensatory time off and the flex system.

-Other Policies and examples of initiatives
+Other Policies and Examples of Initiatives

 Themes